jon-harper/OmniBox/docs/assembly/hsi_tips.md

 date: 2022-11-25
 ---

 Heat set inserts were introduced in version 0.9.9.

+!!! note "Heat Set Inserts"
+    M3 x 4.6mm x 5.6mm inserts will be replaced in future versions with the more common "Voron-style" inserts that are M3 x 5mm x 4mm.

+    User mods that require inserts universally use the Voron-style inserts.

 ## Time